Towards Continual Reinforcement Learning: A Review and Perspectives: Abstract

 \section{Abstract}

 In this article, we aim to provide a literature review of different formulations and approaches to continual reinforcement learning (RL), also known as lifelong or non-stationary RL.
 We begin by discussing our perspective on why RL is a natural fit for studying continual learning.
-We then provide a taxonomy of different continual RL formulations and mathematically characterize the non-stationary dynamics of each setting.
+We then provide a taxonomy of different continual RL formulations by mathematically characterizing two key properties of non-stationarity, namely, the scope and driver non-stationarity.
+This offers a unified view of various formulations.
+Next, we review and present a taxonomy of continual RL approaches.
 We go on to discuss evaluation of continual RL agents, providing an overview of benchmarks used in the literature and important metrics for understanding agent performance.
 Finally, we highlight open problems and challenges in bridging the gap between the current state of continual RL and findings in neuroscience.
 While still in its early days, the study of continual RL has the promise to develop better incremental reinforcement learners that can function in increasingly realistic applications where non-stationarity plays a vital role.
-These include applications such as those in the fields of healthcare, education, logistics, and robotics.\footnote{This survey is a \textit{continual} work in progress, so please reach out if we have omitted any important references.}
+These include applications such as those in the fields of healthcare, education, logistics, and robotics.\footnote{This work has been accepted by the Journal of Artificial Intelligence Research (JAIR).}